We are sold out of both of these items

 sleepy cat farm fedge.
 Michael used Salix miyabeana.

-For Southern and West Coast customers, please consider ordering for Fall planting as this is a much better time for you to plant!
+All orders placed now will be shipped Spring 2018; except for Southern and West Coast customers who may order for Fall 2017 delivery, as that is a much better time for you to plant!
+Please indicate your preference on the

 We cannot take orders out of North America!